 If removal is indicated and you agree to treatment, our 3D Cone Beam CT imaging will enable our doctors to see the exact position of the tooth’s roots and to plan removal in precise detail to both minimize impact on bone and sensitive gum tissues and ensure your experience is optimal.

 There are three treatment options our doctors often recommend when teeth are extracted.
 One is the addition of osseous material in the vacated root sockets for bone ridge preservation.
 This is particularly beneficial in maintaining bone volume and density for a future dental implant.
 The second is the addition of Platelet Rich Fibrin (PRF) for faster, optimal healing.
 The third is injectable EXPAREL®, a local anesthetic that works for three days by blocking nerve impulses safely and effectively.
 These options will be explained in detail if they are recommended for your treatment.

 Are you concerned that you might need a dental extraction?

 We welcome you to give us a call today.
-At Knoxville Smiles at Malone & Costa Dentistry, we are on your side when it comes to minimizing the dentistry you need to create and maintain oral health and optimal, comfortable function.
+Knoxville Smiles at Malone & Costa Dentistry are on your side when it comes to minimizing the dentistry you need to create and maintain oral health and optimal, comfortable function.
 You’ll receive the attentive, personal care you deserve.